Generation Kill: TV miniseries

-The cable television channel HBO has produced a mini-series based on the book.
+The cable television channel HBO has produced a miniseries based on the book.
 Filmed in South Africa, Namibia, and Mozambique, the series aired in July 2008 and spans seven 68-minute episodes, starting with the Marine Recon team crossing the berm into Iraq during the opening stage of Operation Iraqi Freedom.
-The show was directed by Susanna White for 4 episodes and Simon Cellan Jones for 3 episodes.
-The writers of the mini-series were Ed Burns, David Simon, and Evan Wright.
+The show was directed by Susanna White for four episodes and Simon Cellan Jones for three episodes.
+The writers of the miniseries were Ed Burns, David Simon, and Evan Wright.
 The DVD release includes four bonus features, including a Making of 'Generation Kill' and a video diary.
-It was produced by David Simon, Ed Burns, Nina K. Noble, George Faber and Charles Pattinson.
-It starred Alexander Skarsgård, James Ransone, Stark Sands, Jon Huertas and Lee Tergesen.
+It was produced by David Simon, Ed Burns, Nina K. Noble, George Faber, and Charles Pattinson.
+It starred Alexander Skarsgård, James Ransone, Stark Sands, Jon Huertas, and Lee Tergesen.
 Rudy Reyes plays himself in the miniseries adaptation, driving the third Humvee.